-The Anchor is a family-oriented program to inspire lifelong faithfulness by anchoring families in Christ's love and the Church.
-It includes traditional religious education to supplement LBC for children pre-K through 6th grade, catechesis for parents, prayer services, and community building.
+The Anchor is a family based program to inspire lifelong faithfulness by anchoring families in Christ's love and the Church.
+It includes religious education and sacramental prep for children pre-K through 5th grade, catechesis for parents, prayer services, and community building.
 Download an information brochure here.

 Anticipated Mass: Saturday 5:00 PM Sunday Mass: 7 AM, 8:30 AM, 10:30 AM, 12:15 PM and 5:00 PM

 LBC or Lectionary Based Catechesis offers religious formation during weekend Mass for children from 3 years old through 3rd grade.
 Children are dismissed from the worship space before the Mass begins and return to join their families at the offertory.
 For more information, please click here.

 Totus Tuus for those going into 1st through 6th grades, is a summertime, week long, youth oriented Catholic catechetical program.
 It promotes Catholic faith including virtues, sacraments and the rosary.
 It is held in July with registration in June.
 Contact Juliette: firstname.lastname@example.org